Find out whether the contents of your fridge freezer is protected by your home insurance with our guide

 Can you claim for a new freezer?

 Yes, if the freezer has stopped working permanently because of accidental damage, such as from a power surge.
 If the freezer has simply broken down with age, on the other hand, you’ll need to replace this yourself.
-This is the case with Admiral contents insurance policies, and is often the same with other insurers.
+This is the case with Admiral Contents Insurance, and is often the same with other insurers.

 Do you need receipts?